Clan MacDonald of Lochalsh: History

 The MacDonald of Lochalsh branch was founded by Celestine MacDonald (d.1476).
-Celestine MacDonald was the second son of Alexander of Islay, Earl of Ross, 3rd Lord of the Isles and 8th chief of Clan Donald.
+Celestine MacDonald was the eldest son of Alexander of Islay, Earl of Ross, 3rd Lord of the Isles and 8th chief of Clan Donald.
+His mother was likely the daughter of Neil or Angus MacPhee of Glenpean in Lochaber, and Alexander may have married her via handfast.

 Celestine MacDonald of Lochalsh, with the support of the MacDonalds of Glengarry unsuccessfully claimed the right to succeed his father as Chief of Clan Donald and Lord of the Isles.
-Instead the right remained with his older brother John of Islay, Earl of Ross, 4th Lord of the Isles, 9th chief of Clan Donald.
-Celestine was succeeded as chief of the Clan MacDonald of Lochalsh by his son Alexander.
+Instead the right remained with his younger brother John of Islay, Earl of Ross, 4th Lord of the Isles, 9th chief of Clan Donald, the son of Elizabeth Seton.
+Celestine married Finvola Maclean, daughter of Lachlan Bronneach Maclean of Duart.
+Celestine was succeeded as chief of Clan MacDonald of Lochalsh by his son Alexander.

 Ewen Cameron XIII Chief of Clan Cameron and a large body of Camerons, joined by Alexander MacDonald of Lochalsh, Clan Ranald of Garmoran and Lochaber and the Chattan Confederation carried out on a raid into the county of Ross-shire, now known as the Raid on Ross.
 During the raid they clashed with the Clan Mackenzie of Kintail.
 They then advanced from Lochaber to Badennoch where they were even joined by the Clan Mackintosh.
 They then proceeded to Inverness where they stormed Inverness Castle and Mackintosh placed a garrison in it.
 The Lords of Lochalsh appear at this time to have had strong claims upon the Camerons to follow them in the field.
 They were superiors under the Lord of the Isles of the lands of Lochiel in Lochaber, in addition to the claims of a close marriage alliance (Ewen married a daughter of Celestine of Lochalsh).